 What Sources of Sales Information You Can Display in a Sales Dashboard and How

-The Sales Dashboard can display tables, lists, and charts.
-The sales data you display can come from saved searches, Oracle Transactional Business Intelligence (OTBI) analyses, and Express Reports.
-You can also embed reports from Oracle Fusion Data Intelligence.
+The Sales Dashboard supports various visualizations, including tables, lists, charts, and key performance indicators (KPIs).
+You can populate dashboard components with data from saved searches, Oracle Transactional Business Intelligence (OTBI) analyses, and Express Reports.
+Additionally, you can embed reports and visualizations from Oracle Fusion Data Intelligence to gain deeper insights and enhance analytical capabilities.

 Here's a screenshot of a sample dashboard with 2 tabs.
 The screenshot highlights the part the tabs defined by metric cards.